dongqi-me/VISTA/README.md

 # VISTA

-All metadata, including paper titles, author lists, paper abstracts, video URLs, etc., are stored in the `data` folder.
+The VISTA dataset splits are stored in  the `data` folder.